 Focusing on gelatin-filled broths, pastured meats and fats, and antioxident-rich vegetables are a great way to regulate blood sugar levels necessary to adrenal health and to the health of the entire endocrine system (infertility and PMS are two conditions tied to endocrine dysfunction).

-And above all, rest.
+rest.
 Learning your limits and giving yourself permission to not reach beyond them is a critical step to a true health.

 During this transition – and after unavoidable nights of little sleep -, I’ve put together a few of my favorite ways to wake up and shake away the cobwebs.